 Munzer earned his B. A. in Computer Engineering at the University of Khartoum in 2014.
 His interests are virtual reality, 3D modeling, and animation.
 He is currently researching the effect of interaction fidelity on VR users.

-Keith completed his B.S. in Computer Engineering at Brigham Young University, and hails from the hot state of Arizona.
+Keith completed his B.S. in Comp.
+Eng. at Brigham Young University, and hails from the hot state of Arizona.
 His research interests include psychological impact through game mechanics, and user experience especially in novel modes of interaction.

 Alex has a penchant for seeing both sides of an argument.
 When he's not processing data with python he can be found in a park or on the slopes.
-Alex's research questions revolve around the analysis and comparison of eSports' using statistics, machine learning, and visualization.
+Alex's research revolves around the analysis and comparison of eSports' using statistics, machine learning, and visualization.

 Jennifer is a Junior at the University of Utah, majoring in Computer Science and minoring in Mathematics.
 Her research centers on generating and planning with open worlds, as applied to interactive storytelling and the AI Dungeon Master project.